Razvanip13/Razvanip13/README.md

 ### About me:
 I'm Razvan, a diligent and highly creative computer science student who currently completes Bachelor in Computer Science with specific focus on Affective Computing.<br/>
 I had a full-stack internship at TSS Yonder on .Net and Vue.js.<br/>
+I had a 6 months research scholarship where I developed speech to text models for Romanian medics.
+The research was taking part in my university and it was funded by PixelData <br/>
 I'm learning Artificial Intelligence because I've always been fascinated about systems that can learn by themselves.
 You can find some of my projects on my profile.

-- 🔭 I’m currently working on speech-to-text in the medical field for my University.
+- 🔭 I’m not working anywhere for the moment.
-- 🌱 I’m currently learning time series analysis.
+- 🌱 I’m currently learning linux command line and classic machine learning.
 - 👯 I’m looking to collaborate with AI research teams.
-- 💬 Ask me about Natural Language Processing and Affective Computing.
+- 💬 Ask me about Affective Computing, Speech Recognition and Natural Language Processing.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm an avid reader who deepens his knowledge in other fields such as classic literature, philosophy and psychology.